Johann Tetzel: Luther's impression

-Luther claimed, that Tetzel had received a substantial amount of money at Leipzig, from a nobleman asking him for a letter of indulgence for a future sin.
+Luther claimed Tetzel had received a substantial amount of money at Leipzig from a nobleman, who asked him for a letter of indulgence for a future sin he would commit.
 Supposedly Tetzel answered in the affirmative, insisting that the payment had to be made at once.
 The nobleman did so and received a letter and seal from Tetzel.

-However, when Tetzel left Leipzig the nobleman attacked him along the way, and gave him a thorough beating, sending him back empty-handed to Leipzig, with the comment that it was the future sin which he had in mind.
+However, when Tetzel left Leipzig, the nobleman attacked him along the way and gave him a thorough beating, sending him back empty-handed to Leipzig, saying that was the future sin which he had in mind.
 Duke George at first was quite furious about the incident, but when he heard the whole story, he let it go without punishing the nobleman.

-Luther also claimed that at Halle, Tetzel said that an indulgence could wipe away the sin of a man guilty of raping Mary, Mother of God.
-However, Tetzel obtained affidavits from authorities at Halle, both civil and ecclesiastical, who swore that Tetzel never made any such claim.

 In popular culture

 Tetzel has been portrayed on stage and screen by the following: